rollkit/docs/blog/introducing-rollkit.md

 Today, we’re pleased to introduce Rollkit, previously known as Rollmint.
 Rollkit is a modular rollup framework that gives developers the freedom to deploy rollups throughout the modular stack, opening new possibilities for rapid experimentation and innovation.

 Rollkit provides a modular node for running rollups on top of a data availability layer.
-It exposes an ABCI-compatible client interface that can be used as a replacement for Tendermint for any [ABCI](https://github.com/informalsystems/tendermint/tree/main/abci)-compatible blockchain app, including Cosmos chains.
+It exposes an ABCI-compatible client interface that can be used as a replacement for CometBFT for any [ABCI](https://github.com/cometbft/cometbft/tree/main/abci)-compatible blockchain app, including Cosmos chains.

 In development since 2021, Rollkit is now emerging as neutral and independent from the Celestia blockchain.
 Rollkit will serve as a community-led public good for the modular ecosystem going forward, with its own docs site at [rollkit.dev](/).